theforeman/foreman_bootdisk/README.md

 To permit access to images for non-admin users, add the "Boot disk access" role to a user or the "download_bootdisk" permission to an existing role.

+## Fully Automated Provisioning

+On VMWare compute resources it is possible to create a new host with a cd-drive preconfigured and have a per-host image attached before first boot.
+This allows a fully automated provisioning of hosts via ISO boot.
+This feature can be used by selecting the Bootdisk Based provisioning method under the OS tab when creating the host, or by setting provision_method: "bootdisk" using the API.

 ## Templates